-a Ibid.
-On monarchy and its presumptions in ancient and medieval Israel, see my "Monarchy," In the Time of Harvest, ed.
-D. J. Silver (New York, 1963). pp. 421-432.
+4 On monarchy and its presumptions in ancient and medieval Israel, see my "Monarchy," In the Time of Harvest, ed.
+D. J. Silver New York, 1963), pp. 421-432.

-(can not be divided)

-Further

-570-0

 Maimonides' own role is beyond reconstruction.
-On the basis of his counsel to ibn Akain, he seems to have regretted the open clash between Zekaryah and ibn Aknin.
-Yet we have no protest from his pen to ibn Aknin's use of his name in public and private dehate. with Zekaryah.
-Nor did Maimonides moderate his opinion that the days were long since over when Israel must depend for law on the a Academy.
-Further, he approved of ibn Aknin's plan to set up a graduate academy in Bagdad to teach the Mishneh Torah and Alfasi's Code, a move which can not be seen but as a challenge to .
-Samuel's authority in the lion's own lair.
+On the basis of his counsel to ibn Aknin, he seems to have regretted the open clash between Zekaryah and ibn Aknin.
+Yet we find no protest from his pen to ibn Aknin's use of his name in public and private debate with Zekaryah.
+Nor did Maimonides moderate his opinion that the days were long since over when Israel must depend for law on an academy.
+Further, he approved of ibn Aknin's plan to set up a graduate academy in Bagdad to teach the Mishneh Torah and Alfasi's Code, a move which can not be seen but as a challenge to Samuel's authority in the lion's own lair.
 1 Matters came to a head in 1195 when the Exilarch, Samuel of Mosul, died and Samuel b.
 Ali again tried to block the naming of a successor and was again unsuccessful.
 As symbol of his approval of the election of David b.
-Samuel (1195-1240), Maimonides summoned, the communal leaders of Fostat to his home and all stood in silent confirmation while the letter of investiture was read.
+Samuel (1195-1240), Maimonides summoned to his home the communal leaders of Fostat and all stood in silent confirmation while the letter of investiture was read.
 2

-FIND

-Maimer-ides

-schol-arly

 Samuel had to fight the most difficult windmill of all-prestige.
 Maimonides sought neither his office nor title.
 Samuel could not meet him face to face in the political arena.
-Little latitude was left but to challenge the rabbinic omnicompetence on which Maimonaides' prestige rested.
+Little latitude was left but to challenge the rabbinic omnicompetence on which Maimonides' prestige rested.
 A protracted trench warfare ensued.

-We control a responsum by Maimonides to one Joseph ha-Ma'arabi from which it is clear that Samuel had glossed the Sabbath laws of the Mishnek Torah and had broadcast his criticisms.
-This
+We control a responsum by Maimonides to one Joseph ha-Ma'arabi from which it is clear that Samuel had glossed the Sabbath laws of the Mishneh Torah and had broadcast his criticisms.3 This

-KTR, II, 31b.
-Maimonides' interest in ibn Aknin's new school was also at least partially pedagogic.
+1 KTR, II, 31b.
+Maimonides' interest in ibn Aknin's new school was at least partially pedagogic.
 He was something of an educational reformer and was unhappy with the irrelevant burdens of the traditional curriculum.
-He hoped the new seminar would waste little time "in the interpretation and in the intricacies of the Talmud."
+He hoped the new seminar would waste little time "in the interpretation and in the ntricacies of the Talmud."
 Let the modern functional codes like Alfasi's be the class texts.

-\ Birkat Abraham, p.
-8.